-Photodynamic therapy addresses pre-malignant growths and precancerous cells.
+Photodynamic therapy addresses pre-malignant growths, precancerous cells, and other skin conditions.
 This treatment works by using specialized drugs known as photosensitizing agents in tandem with light.
 When activated by certain wavelengths of light, the drugs begin to work killing precancerous cells.

 Photodynamic therapy is used to treat actinic keratosis as well as other pre-malignant growths that may lead to more malignant lesions.
-It can also be used for acne, warts and actinic keratoses.
+It can also be used to treat acne, warts and actinic keratoses.
 PDT treatments can be painful for some patients creating a burning and tingling sensation in the skin.